Human Resources Support Apprenticeship Level 3

 Human Resources (HR) Professionals in this role are typically working in a medium to large organisation as part of the HR function delivering front line support to managers and employees.

-Employment in a relevant environment for a minimum of 30 hours per week.
-Candidates will usually have 5 GCSEs at grade 4 or above, including English and Maths.
+You must be employed in a relevant role for a minimum of 30 hours per week.
+As a minimum, you should have GCSE English and Maths at grade 4 or above.

 What will I study?

 This apprenticeship will give you the knowledge, skills and behaviours required to work in HR Support and will include the following: